 The lowest total in ODIs was set today by Zimbabwe when Sri Lanka bowled them for 35.
 It took them 18 overs.
 The highest score of the innings was Dion Ebrahim's 7, same as the number of extras.
 Chaminda Vaas took 4 for 11 and Farveez Maharoof took 3 for 3.
 Sri Lanka chased the target in 56 balls.

-The birth in Luton of left-arm spinner Mudhsuden Singh Panesar, affectionately known as Monty, whose black patka, wide eyes and eager fielding turned him into a fan favourite.
+The birth of left-arm spinner Mudhsuden Singh Panesar, affectionately known as Monty, whose black patka, wide eyes and eager fielding turned him into a fan favourite.
 In his first Test, in Nagpur, he claimed his boyhood hero Sachin Tendulkar as his first wicket.
 Panesar spun England to a series win against Pakistan that summer, and he was one of the few England players to return with reputation intact from the Ashes rout of 2006-07.
 A three-year lean period followed, but a strong 2010 season helped him return to the national squad.
 He played a leading role, with 17 wickets in three Tests, in England's first series win in India in 28 years.
 But controversy dogged him in 2013 when he left Sussex under a cloud - after urinating upon a nightclub bouncer - and joined Essex in a bid to revive his faltering career.

 Only four Tests for the scholarly, bespectacled West Indian opener Roy Marshall, but he would have played many more had he not moved to Hampshire at the age of 21.
 Those four Tests were in Australia and New Zealand in 1951-52, when Marshall got a series of starts but failed to pass 30.
 He was a huge success at Hampshire, though, capable of destroying even the best attacks, and in all scored over 35,000 first-class runs.
 Over 1000 of those came on West Indies' 1950 tour of England, when Marshall did not play in a Test.
 He later became chairman of Somerset's Cricket Committee, and died in Taunton in 1992.